alondahari/alondahari.github.io/_posts/2024-01-24-npm-1password-plugin-part-3.md

 After creating the basic flow of creating a secret token from scratch, we tackle the part of parsing an existing `.npmrc` file.

 _This is part 3 of a series of articles about adding an NPM shell plugin to 1Password.
-For more context, please check out [part 1]({% link _posts/2024-01-17-creating-npm-1password-plugin-part-1.md %})._
+For more context, please check out [part 1]({% link _posts/2024-01-17-creating-npm-1password-plugin-part-1.md %}) and [part 2]({% link _posts/2024-01-24-npm-1password-plugin-part-3.md %})._

 This part is a bit more involved and required me to delve a little into coding in Go.